elloWorld101/Payment_App/README.md

 ### Frontend

-The frontend includes several pages like Dashboard, Home, Signin, Signup, Send Money, and Settings.
+The frontend includes several pages like Landing, Signup, Signin, Dashboard, Update and Send Money.
 Each page provides specific functionalities to the user.
 Detailed descriptions of these pages can be found in the frontend's [README file](./frontend/README.md).

 ## Getting Started